Make annotation overrides / "injection" via Objects.yaml possible

 Objects.yaml should allow for adding and overriding annotations in classes.
 This would allow to modify ORM configuration or anything else driven through annotations without touching the code - especially useful for 3rd party code.

-Updated by Christopher Hlubek about 8 years ago
+Updated by Christopher Hlubek over 8 years ago

 The main question for me is, if we want to complicate the whole proxy building even more.
 Also debugging and traceability is problematic with overriding the annotations in the PHP class.
 So maybe we should mark the overridden annotations with a comment